xtfer/keyparty/readme.md

 // Set the data
 $keyparty->set('test', 'some_key', $my_data);

+// Set data without overwriting existing data.
+// This will throw a RecordExistsException...
+$keyparty->set('test', 'some_key', $my_data);

-// You can also do it this way...
+// You can also do it this way, however this won't use Object Converters, so you may lose some functionality, such as the ability to return properly classed objects from the JSON store.
 $jar = $keyparty->useJar('test');

 $jar->insert('some_key', $my_data);